patrickfnielsen/OpenNetworkStatusAdmin/README.md

 ```

 ## Config
-For the frontend to work, the API URL needs to be specified in config.js
+For the frontend to work, the API URL needs to be specified in cfg/config.js
+You can do this before building the docker image, or if you are using the docker hub image with k8s you can replace the file with a config map.